Thomas-Fermi profile of a fast rotating Bose-Einstein condensate: The homogeneous gas in the thermodynamic limit

 \end{lemma}

 \begin{proof}

-The first inequality is trivial.
-It remains to prove the second inequality in the statement.
+The first inequality in the statement is trivial.
+It remains to prove the second inequality.
 We need to make an IMS localization on a small enough region, and therefore consider a division of $L\mathcal{D}$ into a bulk region surrounded by a thin shell close to the boundary.
 For this purpose, we will use the length scale

 Let $Q_{\ell}$ be a shell of width $\ell > 0$ closest to the boundary of $L\mathcal{D}$, i.e.,

 Let $u \in H^{1}(L\mathcal{D})$ be a minimizer for $E^{\rm GP}(L\mathcal{D},\varrho |L\mathcal{D}|)$.
 We now perform an IMS localization on $Q_{\ell}$.
 We pick a partition $\chi^{2}+\eta^{2}=1$, such that $\chi$ varies smoothly from $1$ to $0$ outwards on $Q_{\ell}$, so that $\chi=1$ (resp. $\eta=1$) on the inner (resp. outer) component of $Q_{\ell}^{c}$.
 By Lemma~\ref{lem:ims}, we have